TanStack/query/README.md

 ### Returns

-- `mutate: Function(variables, { onSuccess, onSettled, onError, throwOnError, })`
+- `mutate: Function(variables, { onSuccess, onSettled, onError, throwOnError }) => Promise`
   - The mutation function you can call with variables to trigger the mutation and optionally override the original mutation options.
-- `status: String`
-  - Will be:
+  - `variables: any`
-    - `idle` initial status prior to the mutation function executing.
-    - `loading` if the mutation is currently executing.
-    - `error` if the last mutation attempt resulted in an error.
-    - `success' if the last mutation attempt was successful.
-- `data: undefined | Any`
-  - Defaults to `undefined`
-  - The last successfully resolved data for the query.
-- `error: null | Error`
-  - The error object for the query, if an error was encountered.
-- `promise: Promise`
+    - Optional
-  - The promise that is returned by the `mutationFn`.
+    - The variables object to pass to the `mutationFn`.
+  - Remaining options are overrides for the same options described above in the `useMutation` hook

 ## `queryCache`